aaron-h6665/How-to-Learn-Git/README.md

 For the first stretch goal that I was assigned in my class, I needed to explore the difference between functional code, and professionally-ready code.
 Through my research and actions, I had to implement Git/GitHub and do research on both.
 I noted my findings and actions in the document that I wrote below.
 I would recommend documenting things that you have learned and sharing them with others to get feedback on your understanding and improve your technical writing abilities.
 * https://docs.google.com/document/d/1kISeX1kLAWPYo4WMF4C1HkhNQaWgN5VVfX4P5wZZieo/edit?usp=sharing

-I would encourage trying to work with others on code as early as possible.
-What I mean is to join a group project and create a group repository so that you can actually implement your knowledge about branches, merging, and push/pulling.
+I would also encourage working with others on code as early as possible.
+What I mean is to join a group project and create a group repository so that you can implement your knowledge about branches, merging, and push/pulling.
 This way, you will have these concepts deeply reinforced.
-I haven't really done this yet, but I did contribute to one of my classmate's repositories, and through that, I could practice branches, merging, and push/pulling on a small scale.
+I haven't done this yet, but I did contribute to one of my classmate's repositories, and through that, I could practice branches, merging, and push/pulling on a small scale.

 One of the most recent things that I have learned to do on GitHub is how to write a useful README file.
 These are arguably the most important files in a GitHub repository as they inform a prospective reader about what the repository is about, what is being worked on, what known issues there might be, and how one could contribute.
 For me, some of these additions to the README file are overkill, but I would say that learning about formatting, adding images, and simple things like how to bullet and space correctly is vital to creating a functional README file.
 Some resources that I found and would recommend are below:
 * https://www.youtube.com/watch?v=E6NO0rgFub4